Mintypeets/Beepbox-mod-visualiser/README.md

 # Beepbox-mod-visualiser
-this is a program which takes a .json file, exported from one of the many Beepbox.co mods (or itself), and generates a sequence of images, visualising each channel's notes
+this is a program which takes a .json file, exported from one of the many Beepbox.co mods (or itself), and generates a sequence of images, visualising each channels' notes

 i will refer to "beepbox or its mods" as just "beepbox" from now on in this document